 If you’re thinking of downsizing and making a move to a smaller house, you might want to check out the advice and real-life experience in these tiny house blogs.
 They’ll provide inspiration and motivation even if all you ever do is downsize!

 I wasn’t always a fan of blogs.
 I remember when my sister started one for her family, I teased her saying that blog sounded like something you’d hork up, not something you’d read.
 Well, look at me now.
 Even though so much of my time is taken up with homesteading, homeschooling and writing, I still find a bit of time to read my favorite blogs because they’re a great way to get someone’s personal experience distilled into a 600 word article.
-I’ve found a niche of blogs new to me that I’m visiting frequently as we make plans for the next homestead – Tiny House Blogs.

 Have you heard of the tiny house movement?
 I hadn’t until a few years ago.
 And, really, I think it’s mostly Americans and other first worlders who think of this movement as novel – most of the rest of the world lives very small.